Ready to bring your blog to life? First, you’ll need a blog hosting service.

 WordPress.com offers several paid plans in addition to a limited free plan.
 With the free hosting plan, you get 3GB of storage plus automatic updates and site backups.
 It includes Jetpack, but no other plugins.

-Additionally, there will be ads on your blog.

-Your domain will include "WordPress" in it like this: yoursite.wordpress.com, making the free service ideal for small-scale, personal blogs.
+Additionally, there will be ads on your blog, and your domain will include "WordPress" in it (like this: yoursite.wordpress.com), making the free service ideal for small-scale, personal blogs.

-Wix is a beginner-friendly hosting site with a free plan for bloggers that includes security monitoring, 500MB of cloud storage, and 500MB bandwidth.
+Wix is a beginner-friendly hosting site with a free plan for bloggers that includes security monitoring, 500MB of cloud storage, and 500MB of bandwidth.

 The service makes designing your blog simple with the help of templates and a drag-and-drop page builder.
 However, it includes a branded domain name —yourdomain.wix.com — and Wix ads on your website.

 - It’s extremely easy to get started: simply sign up, answer a few questions about your project, select the features you want on your site, and let the Wix AI build your blog for you.

 - You can easily import data from another existing blog, if you have one, with its one-click import feature.

 - A live chat widget is included even in the free plan, allowing you to connect with potential subscribers.